ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

 **Usage**: `subnet`
 **Available Commands**:

-- `attach`:    Attach a subnet to the server instance.
+- `attach`:    Attach a subnet to a server instance.
-- `detach`:    Detach a specific subnet or mac address from the server instance.
+- `detach`:    Detach a specific subnet or mac address from a server instance.
 - `list`:    List all the attached subnets.

 ---